LufeMC/lumaa-spring-2025-swe/README.md

 - Ensure tasks update correctly in UI

 💰 Salary Expectations
-💵 Expected Monthly Salary: $X,XXX - $X,XXX USD
+💵 Expected Monthly Salary: $2,300 - $2,600 USD (Open to negotiation)

 Thank you and looking forward to working with you.